Lonar Lake: Nitrogen-fixing microorganisms

 Nonsymbiotic nitrogen-fixing microorganisms such as Halomonas sp., Paracoccus sp., Klebsiella sp., Slackia sp., and Actinopolyspora sp. have been reported from this lake.
 All the nitrogen fixers are haloalkaliphilic in nature as they can grow only at pH-11.
 Some of the bacteria and actinomycetes isolated from this lake are able to grow on some components of inorganic medium containing martian soil simulant components.

 2020 color change

 In early June 2020, the lake turned red/pink in a span of 2–3 days.
 Reports by Agharkar Research Institute, National Environmental Engineering Research Institute and Geological Survey of India suggested that lowered water levels and high salinity caused growth of Halobacterium and increased Carotenoid levels, which in turn led to color change.

 Religious setting

-Numerous temples surround the lake, most of which stand in ruins today, except for the temple of Daitya Sudan at the centre of the Lonar town, which was built in honour of Vishnu's victory over the giant Lonasur.
+Numerous temples surround the lake, most of which stand in ruins today, except for the temple of Daityasudana at the centre of the Lonar town, which was built in honour of Vishnu killing the asura Lonasura.
 It is a fine example of early Hindu architecture.
-Vishnumandir, Wagh Mahadev, Mora Mahadev, Munglyacha Mandir and Goddess Kamalaja Devia are the other temples found inside the crater.
+Vishnu, Shiva, Brahma, Lakshmi, Parvati, Sarasvati are deities present in other temples found inside the crater.